pjr95/argy-markets/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Add README.md for each monitor
 - [ ] Add more instruments to `asset_classes/`
 - [ ] Add an argy-bonds monitor
 - [ ] Add `pyhomebroker` to the reportory of screeners